RIHANA836/RIHANA836/README.md

 - **Determination:** A relentless drive to overcome challenges and achieve goals.

 ### 🚀 Key Highlights:
-- Actively pursuing B.Tech in Computer Science.
+- B.Tech graduate in Computer Science and Engineering.
 - Constantly enhancing my skills through hands-on experiences.
 - Committed to continuous learning and innovation.